Skip to content

 Good grief.
 Right.
 Moving on, I’ve read that I should de-ess vocals?

 It’s not just ‘sss’ and ‘ch’ vocal sounds either, as the likes of hi-hats and cymbals (both acoustic and from drum machines) can cause problems if they’re too bright and loud.
 And tambourines.
 Oh, most certainly tambourines.
+Also other types of shaky percussion.
 Really listen out for that sort of thing when you’re mixing/mastering.
-If those sounds ‘stand out’ when listening to your source, chances are they’ll distort badly on disc.

 Well, if you know everything, can you master my track for me?